 Age-related changes usually occur gradually.
 In our work, we therefore take a development-oriented perspective and look at both longer-term time periods and certain critical age ranges where serious changes are expected to take place.
 Examples include the “Dortmund Vital Study”, in which we examine cognitive changes in individuals between aged 20 to 70 years, and the DoBoLSiS project, in which we document and analyse the development of road safety behavior in older drivers over a period of five years.

-Based on these questions we investigate consequences of age-related changes in working environments and in everyday life.
-In addition, we have a networking function within the IfADo (‘Networking’).
-The IfADo examines age-relevant processes and functions at different levels – from the biochemical and cellular to the behaviour level.
-The ultimate goal of our networking is to bridge the broad range of research competences of the IfADo and to achieve synergic effects in aging research.
-Furthermore, we are involved in the Leibniz Research Alliance “Healthy Aging”, an interdisciplinary collaboration of 21 scientific institutes of the Leibniz Association.
-Central research areas of the networking group ‘Aging’ are auditory perception and speech comprehension (‘Hearing’), mobility in aging (‘Mobility’), and training procedures, life-long learning, and interventions suitable to reduce age-related declines of cognitive abilities and to improve working ability (‘Training’).
-The networking group ‘Aging’ organized the first three international conferences “Aging & Cognition” that took place in Dortmund in 2010, 2013, and 2015 and supports the European Cognitive Aging Society (EUCAS).
-The EUCAS was founded in 2014 by Prof. Michael Falkenstein and promotes fundamental and applied research in the domain of cognitive aging.
+To address the variety of modulating factors, we pursue an integrative and interdisciplinary approach that aims to identify individual (e.g., genetics, lifestyle, immunological status) and environmental factors (e.g., type of work, stress).
+In doing so, we fulfill a networking function within the IfADo.
+The IfADo examines age-relevant processes and functions at different levels – from the biochemical and cellular to the behavioral level.
+The ultimate goal of our networking is to harness the broad range of research competences of the IfADo and to achieve synergic effects in aging research.
+Furthermore, we are active in the Leibniz Research Alliance “Healthy Ageing”, an interdisciplinary collaboration of 21 scientific institutes of the Leibniz Association, and the European Cognitive Aging Society (EUCAS).